Looking for a great family activity in Salt Lake City?

 Utah is home to some of the most productive paleontology sites in the world, with new species of dinosaurs still being found!
 If you want to see the latest and greatest dinosaur discoveries, the Natural History Museum of Utah is the place to do it.

 In Past Worlds exhibit, you'll find a wide variety of dinosaurs and other ancient species that called Utah home.
-Lythronax argestes was an ancestor of the T-Rex, and was discovered just a couple of years ago in Utah's Grand Staircase-Escalante National Monument.
+Lythronax argestes was an ancestor of the T-Rex, and was discovered just a few years ago in Utah's Grand Staircase-Escalante National Monument.
 Keep an eye out for this fearsome creature as you enter Past Worlds.

 Around the corner, I love the Ceratopsian Wall.
 The triceratops, with it's three horns and fancy frill is one of the best-known dinosaurs in the world.
 It turns out that it had a bunch of cousins, whose crazy horns and frills made the triceratops look downright frumpy.